daizutabi/hydraflow/docs/usage/quickstart.md

 ### Implementation of the run

 Optionally, you can specify the implementation of the run.
 Use the `Run[C, I]` class to specify the implementation type.
-The second argument `impl_factory` is the implementation factory. which can be a class or a function to generate the implementation.
+The second argument `impl_factory` is the implementation factory, which can be a class or a function to generate the implementation.
 The `impl_factory` is called with the run's artifacts directory as the first and only argument.

 ```pycon exec="1" source="console" session="quickstart"
 >>> from pathlib import Path